Samuelk-Chase/CS3450-Software-Engineering/Design/lowLevelDoc.md

   *Confirms game purchase.*

 ### Game Engine
-This engine is going to be broken into 2 parts the main game manager that updates/saves character progression that will be used to send data to client and the API layer that defines endpoints for client to call, Game engine makes sure data is formated correctly to be sent to client:
+This engine is going to be broken into 2 parts the main game manager that updates/saves character progression that will be used to send data to the client and the API layer that defines endpoints for the client to call, Game engine makes sure data is formatted correctly to be sent to the client:

 **Endpoints:**